levizimmerman/inholland-react-native-course-3/README.md

 - [ ] Use of animations (e.g. loading in UI elements).
 - [ ] Dark mode support (making use of theming).
-- [ ] Pokemon list is paginated and infinite scroll is used.
+- [ ] Pokémon list is paginated and infinite scroll is used.
 - [ ] Clean Typescript: no use of `any`, typecasting `as SomeType`, or TS ignore comments.
 - [ ] Pixel Perfect Design on either iOS or Android.
 - [ ] No bugs, console errors and use of console.log.
 - [ ] Added [localizations](https://docs.expo.dev/guides/localization/) for the app.
-- [ ] Adds Pokémon Battle Feature.
+- [ ] Adds Pokémon Battle Feature (example of how a Pokémon battle feature looks like: https://www.youtube.com/watch?v=3mJl-XBo8i4), this is worth a 💯 points!

 ### Hand in instructions